 The cattle corrals, water troughs, and telephone poles are contributing resources to the Ranching District.
 The corrals are highly visible to Prisoners Harbor visitors and are readily associated with ranching.
 Their location near Prisoners Harbor pier and adjacent to Navy Road, and their geographic extent, make them a dominant feature in the landscape that is important in conveying the historical use of Prisoners Harbor for ranching.
 These cattle corrals are the only remaining corrals at Prisoners Harbor and their removal would reduce the contribution that Prisoners Harbor makes to the Ranching District.
 However, their removal would not diminish the integrity of the Ranching District to the extent that the Ranching District's National Register eligibility would be jeopardized.
-This is because even with their loss, the many buildings, structures, small-scale features, and landscape elements throughout the island that are contributing characteristics to the Historic District, including corrals at Rancho del Norte and Scorpion Canyon, would continue to reflect the ranching history of the island.
+This is because even with their loss, the many buildings, structures, small-scale features, and landscape elements throughout the island that are contributing characteristics to the Historic District would continue to reflect the ranching history of the island.